217th/tda_worker_chart_export/docs/workflow/T-020/README.md

 **Expected result**
 - In‑memory Firestore fake is documented as the harness for debugging/testing with clear limitations.

-### Scenario 2: GCS harness selection + setup
+### Scenario 2: GCS harness selection + setup (filesystem fake)

 **Prerequisites**
 - None
 - Requires human-in-the-middle: NO

 **Steps**
-1) Decide GCS harness (fake‑gcs‑server vs filesystem-backed fake).
+1) Confirm filesystem-backed fake is the chosen harness.
 2) Document setup and teardown steps for local and CI.

 **Expected result**
-- A concrete, reproducible GCS setup is documented.
+- Filesystem-backed GCS fake is documented as the harness for debugging/testing with clear limitations.

 ### Scenario 3: CI startup instructions